beaurancourt/blog/markdown/rewriting-isfjall.md

-The book gives us a ton of info about Isfjall: it's history (former dragon thralls ran away after the dragon empire fell and founded isfjall), it's climate (cold), the types of folks who live there (permament residents, snowbirds, traders, vistors), info about laws, customs, religion, trade, and guilds.
+The book gives us a ton of info about Isfjall: it's history (former dragon thralls ran away after the dragon empire fell and founded isfjall), it's climate (cold), the types of folks who live there (permanent residents, snowbirds, traders, visitors), info about laws, customs, religion, trade, and guilds.
 Flipping through though, there's very little on *specifics*.
 If the party wants to get some ale, what's the name of the inn?
 The innkeeper?
 If they want to buy/sell weapons (they will), acquire delving goods (they will), where